ToKiNoBug/SlopeCraftR/README.md

 ## Warning

-SLopeCraftR is still on development, and the implement of all functions above will delay indefinitely because of the poor developing skill and free time of developer @Van-Nya ~~(leave a todo list and keep lazy)~~
+SLopeCraftR is still on development, and the implement of all functions above will delay indefinitely because of the poor developing skill and free time of developer [Van-Nya](https://github.com/Van-Nya "@Van-Nya") ~~(leave a todo list and keep lazy)~~